Breinify/brein-api-library-python/README.rst

 Looking Up a User's Location's Info
 +++++++++++++++++++++++++++++++++++

-You may want to customize the user's experience based on where they are.
+You may want to enrich a user information or customize their experience based on where they are.
 For example calling

 .. code:: python